-We just finished shooting a large instructional video series on the subject of Integrated Pest Management in Schools for the California Department of Pesticide Regulation.
-The video production is a series of ten episodes, each focusing on a different pest problem in the school environment: cockroaches in the classroom, mice and rats in the kitchen, gophers in the athletic field, etc. To hold the audience’s attention the client asked for a humorous video and we were more than happy to comply.
+We just finished shooting a large instructional video production on the subject of Integrated Pest Management for Schools for the California Department of Pesticide Regulation.
+The project is a series of ten episodes, each focusing on a different pest problem in the school environment: cockroaches in the classroom, mice and rats in the kitchen, gophers in the athletic field, etc. To hold the audience’s attention throughout what could have turned out to be a very dry instructional video production the client asked for a humorous approach.
+We were more than happy to comply.

-Lorin Fink did an excellent job with our new iPad-based wireless TelePrompter system, even though the software is new and therefore still a little buggy.
+Lorin Fink did an excellent job with our new iPad-based wireless Teleprompter system, even though the software is new and therefore still a little buggy.
 We really wanted to keep the narrator (Stephen Laferriere) moving, so walking-and-talking was the norm and for that we needed the wireless portability.
+It was out of the question to have Stephen memorize all the lines for such a long instructional video production.
+(He was very good about rehearsing so that he didn’t have any trouble with the Prompter.)
 Sound recording was handled by Ken Codeglia and our son Nick Linda was production assistant.

 Special thanks go to Producer Angela Gamburg for keeping us fed and hydrated for two weeks in the Central Valley heat.
 Even the interiors were sweltering because most school buildings have their ventilation systems shut down for the summer.
 Still, we are grateful to the school districts in Manteca and Livermore for making their schools available for this project.

-P.S.: The video program got finished right on schedule in December.
+This instructional video production got finished right on schedule in December.
 It added up to 73 minutes total and besides being distributed on DVDs directly to school districts, it is posted online.